 ***

 It never occurred to me when I got up this morning that my day would progress is this madhouse fashion.
 I figured that by lunch, I’d be working on plays, watching drills, and thinking about our next game against the Varyin Stonemen.
 They’re not actual stone, that would be weird.
 No, their planet’s prime export is stone and yes, that threw me the first time I heard it, too.
-The universe has no shortage of rocks, they’re spread out all over the place.
+The Universe has no shortage of rocks, they’re spread out all over the place.
 There’s so many that they bang into each other and make rock babies.
 But none of it is like Varyin marble, which glows softly after being polished.
-The colors depend on the the emotional state of the sculptor.
+The colors depend on the emotional state of the sculptor.
 There’s a cottage industry around not only interpreting abstract sculpture and what it means, but now interpreting that same abstract art along with its glow, and what that means - as if art critics didn’t get paid too much already dreaming up random shit to go along with other people’s dreamed-up random shit.
-I thought the whole thing was very fascinating right up until I learned about the black market industry of torturing sculptors to produce deep red and black glows.
+I thought the whole thing was very fascinating right up until I learned about the black-market industry of torturing sculptors to produce deep red and black glows.

 Speaking of torture, there’s a surprise waiting for us at the rendezvous point.